-90% of listed financial institutions (122 companies) were audited by large-sized audit firms, and in terms of market capitalization, large-sized audit firms handled 99%.
+90% of listed financial institutions (121 companies) were audited by large-sized audit firms, and in terms of market capitalization, large-sized audit firms handled 99%.
 So compared with all domestic listed companies, large-sized audit firms' share presented a further increase (Figures I-3-9 and I-3-10).
-For information about domestic listed firms as a whole, see 2.
-FIEA and Companies Act Audits (page 22).
-Large-sized audit firms are pursuing initiatives to enable them to cope with accounting and audit practices that are designed to the listed financial institutions.
-These include establishing organizational and audit structures specifically for the financial sector and providing education/training to audit practitioners.
+For information about domestic listed firms as a whole, see "2.
+FIEA and Companies Act Audits".